The Universe's Source Code Might Be Written in Octonions

 • Normal mass ordering (m₁ < m₂ < m₃)

-• Sum of neutrino masses Σmᵢ ≈ 57 meV — testable by the Euclid satellite
+• Sum of neutrino masses Σmᵢ ≈ 60 meV (frozen band 57–62 meV) — testable by the Euclid satellite

-The large neutrino mixing angles (unlike the small CKM angles) arise because the Majorana sector preserves the full Z₃ triality symmetry, giving nearly-democratic mixing as a zeroth-order pattern.
-The small corrections from ε₀ bring all three angles to sub-percent agreement with experiment.
+The large neutrino mixing angles (unlike the small CKM angles) are modeled by residual TBM symmetries in the Majorana sector, with broken-triality corrections from ε₀ bringing all three angles to sub-percent agreement with experiment.
+The exact residual symmetry still needs the operator-level derivation.

 Spacetime from Information

-The deepest implication: spacetime itself is not fundamental.
-The framework posits a causal lattice — a discrete network of events, each carrying an algebraic label from ℂ⊗ℍ⊗𝕆. Smooth spacetime, Einstein’s equations, and gravitational dynamics all emerge in the continuum limit.
+The most speculative implication concerns spacetime.
+The framework posits a causal lattice — a discrete network of events, each carrying an algebraic label from ℂ⊗ℍ⊗𝕆. This is not yet a derivation of smooth spacetime, Einstein’s equations, or gravitational dynamics.

 The non-associativity of the octonions plays a key structural role.
 In associative algebras, (a×b)×c = a×(b×c) always — there’s no “curvature” in how elements combine.
 Octonionic non-associativity means the order of combination matters.
-This mismatch (the associator) manifests, in the large-scale limit, as the curvature of spacetime.
+The current concrete result is a kinematic internal G2-covariant metric brick from the associator, not a 4D spacetime metric.

 What Would Falsify This Framework

-Good theories make sharp predictions.
+Good theories expose themselves to clear failure modes.
 This framework is vulnerable to:

 1. Discovery of a 4th-generation particle (the algebra can’t support it)